Pets and Home Insurance: What to Know

 These dog breeds can also lead to higher homeowners insurance premiums.
 If your alternative is paying more for your pet to be covered by liability insurance, do so.
 This is much less risky than voiding coverage.

-How does owning an aggressive dog breed affect home insurance rates?
+How do certain dog breeds affect home insurance rates?

 You may end up paying higher than the national average for a home insurance premium if your dog's breed is classified as "aggressive" or "restricted."
 Some insurance companies are more dog-friendly than others and are more concerned about dogs with bite histories than specific breeds.
 Some states — Michigan, Nevada, New York and Pennsylvania — do not permit insurers to exclude dogs from liability coverage; in addition, they cannot deny coverage altogether because of a dog's breed.